cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 If you are using a custom database (MySQL, PostgreSQL or SQLite in custom location) clean.sh doesn't clean it, you have to take care of that.

+If you are using MongoDB reporting module clean.sh doesn't clean your database, you have to take care of that.

 Submission Utility
 ==================